klembot/chapbook/guide/state/conditional-display.md

 Nothing to do here but [[turn back]].
 ```

-_else_ modifiers display the text following them if the previous _if_ did not display.
-It has no relationship with _unless_ conditions.
+`else` modifiers display the text following them if the previous `if` did not display.
+They have no relationship with `unless` conditions.

 ## Modifiers (Including Conditional Ones) Cannot Be Nested